Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Results

 Of all the HST cases analysed in this work, there exists only one quasi-continuous set of observations (notably, surrounding PJ6) that tracks the evolution of a bridge over a full Jupiter rotation; the start and end series of this set are shown in Figure \ref{fig:bridge_lifetime}.
 The bridge has persisted over the $\sim$10-hr span of this set of observations with very little change in morphology, having moved only slightly equatorward.
 This result is consistent with the findings of \citet{palmaerts+:2023} and \citet{nichols+:2009b} in which bridges are observed to be stable over at least 3 hours.
 This latter work also associated the appearance of bridges with magnetospheric compression by the solar wind, noted to be maintained over several days, which is consistent with bridges that can survive a full Jupiter rotation.
-A case in which a bridge was observed to develop between two HST observations is given in Figure \ref{fig:bridge_onset}.
-In this case, the main emission was observed to first exist as two parallel arcs, which had evolved into a clear bridge-like arc separate from the main emission one hour later.
-This is consistent with solar-wind influence on the presence of bridges, since it is expected to vary on timescales of hours \citep{chane+:2017} rather than over weeks or months, as expected from the mass-outflow rate from Io \citep{bagenal+delamere:2011,bonfond+:2012,nichols+:2017}.
-However, hour-scale variations of the aurora are not uniquely evidence of the influence of the solar wind, since some internal processes (such as dawn storms) are also known to vary over hour timescales \citep{bonfond+:2021}.
-Further examples of hour-scale variation in bridge presence are discussed in the context of Juno-UVS observations in the following section.
+A case in which a bridge was observed to develop between two HST observations is given in Figure \ref{fig:bridge_onset}; see the supplementary material for GIF images of these cases.
+In this case, the ME was observed to first exist as two parallel arcs, which had evolved into a clear bridge-like arc separate from the ME one hour later, though this interpretation assumes that the two double-arc phenomena are related, impossible to confirm in the absence of intervening observations.
+In any case, this hour-scale onset is consistent with the suggested solar-wind influence on the presence of bridges \citep{nichols+:2017}, since it is expected to vary on timescales of hours \citep{chane+:2017}; however, some internal processes (such as dawn storms) are also known to vary over hour timescales \citep{bonfond+:2021} and so this timescale cannot be used as a confirmation of the influence of the solar wind without further supporting evidence.